 Securing the Reed

 The ligature prevents the reed from slipping laterally or lifting vertically under pressure.
 Once the reed is firmly seated and evenly held, the ligature’s essential task is complete.
-Additional tightening or exotic, luxurious materials do not alter this basic condition.
-As a result, ligatures, whether inexpensive or premium luxury, perform their primary function equally well provided they are properly fitted.
+Additional tightening or exotic materials do not alter this basic condition.
+As a result, ligatures, whether inexpensive or premium, perform their primary function equally well provided they are properly fitted.

 Reed Damping

 A possible secondary mechanical influence arises from damping.
 If a ligature applies pressure directly to a vibrating portion of the reed, particularly near the vamp, it may reduce amplitude or introduce asymmetries.
 The degree of damping depends on contact area, material stiffness, and distribution of force (Coltman 1966).
-For example, Dr. Paul “Doc” Tenney anecdotally claimed broad fabric and leather ligatures attenuated micro-vibrations more than a rigid metal one because of its flexible, less dense material.
-However, he also noted these effects were likely small possibly falling below the thresholds of perceptual relevance.
+Dr. Paul Tenney, a master mouthpiece maker and refacer and my mentor in the craft, observed that broad fabric and leather ligatures appeared to attenuate micro vibrations more than rigid metal designs, likely due to their flexible, less dense material, though he noted these effects were probably small and possibly below the threshold of perceptual relevance.

 Reed Seating and Warping